 The following pointers should allay your fears.
 You will be pleased to find one of the best maintained road systems in the Caribbean with clear signage and courteous drivers (yes, folks here will actually stop and let you into traffic with a wave).
 Getting around Cayman is easy.
 For now, here is the minimum you need to know.

 Whether it's your first visit or you are a seasoned Caribbean traveler you will find that the island boasts one of the best-maintained road systems of any tropical vacation destination.
 Cayman motorists are known for their courtesy so you'll be pleasantly surprised at how easy it is to get a break when trying to turn into traffic.
 Nevertheless there are some significant differences between driving in Cayman and back home.
-(More on that below under DRIVING TIPS).
-If you want to be extra sure about local Laws and Regulations, checkout the Legislation page from the Cayman Islands Department of Vehicle and Driver's Licensing, with downloadable pdf versions of the pertinent laws.
+If you want to be extra sure about local Laws and Regulations, checkout the Traffic Legislation page from the Cayman Islands Department of Vehicle and Driver's Licensing, with downloadable pdf versions of the pertinent laws.

 You must be 21 years old to drive a rental car and possess a valid "Full" driver's license with at least one year driving experience.

 You will need a Visitor's Driving Permit if you intend to drive in Cayman (one-time charge, valid for six months or duration of stay, whichever is shorter).
 These mandatory driving permits are issued for US$20 each from police stations and rent-a-car companies to holders of valid driver's licenses.
 If you have a valid International Driver's License you are exempt from this requirement.

 No Drinking and driving.
 The legal blood alcohol limit is is 0.100% (100mg of alcohol in 100ml of blood).
 Expect generous fines or perhaps a day in court.
 Play it safe: add a designated driver to your rental agreement or skip the extra beverage.